nsidc/polarstereo-lonlat-convert-py/locate/README.md

 A `Dockerfile` has been included in this directory and can be used to create an executable that runs `locatefor`.

-First, build the Docker image:
+To build the Docker image:

 ```
 docker build . -t locatefor